stratosphere/stratosphere/docs/0.4/setup/local.markdown

 <section id="windows">
 ### Stratosphere on Windows

-If you want to run Stratosphere on Windows you need to download, unpack and configure the stratosphere archive as mentioned above.
-After that you can either use the **Windows Batch** or **Cygwin**  to run the Stratosphere jobmanager.
+If you want to run Stratosphere on Windows you need to download, unpack and configure the Stratosphere archive as mentioned above.
+After that you can either use the **Windows Batch** file (`.bat`) or use **Cygwin**  to run the Stratosphere Jobmanager.

-To start Stratosphere in local mode from the *Windows Batch*, open the command window, navigate to the bin directory of Stratosphere and run start-local.bat.
+To start Stratosphere in local mode from the *Windows Batch*, open the command window, navigate to the `bin/` directory of Stratosphere and run `start-local.bat`.

 {% highlight bash %}
 $ cd stratosphere